 Sketch and I drove up to Portland Thursday night and pulled into the Days Inn by 7:30.
 It’s been five years since I stayed at the neighboring hotel for PortCon, but the weather forecast looked good so I was not concerned about the short walk.That evening we met up with PatrickD for dinner and I finished sewing my Nurse Joy costume from Pokémon and painted my Pokeball before bed.
 For a last minute prop it came out really nicely!
 On Friday we checked all of our stuff into the convention’s garage sale before getting into costume; Sketch wore Steiner from Final Fantasy IX and I wore Nurse Joy for the first time.
 We walked over to the con and met up with EllyStar in her Officer Jenny outfit, and as a twosome, our old-school Pokémon outfits were really popular!
 Sketch and EllyStar’s mom got a few shots of us outside which came out cute.

 That afternoon we headed to Main Events, where Gale, Sketch and I were performing in Anime Unscripted while PatD and EllyStar hosted.
 It was the first time I’d been in Anime Unscripted since ConnectiCon 2011, and was the funniest I’d been since I’d performed with Bill Rogers and Michelle Knotz in 2010.
 It was a lot of fun, and I realized how much I’d missed doing it!
 After the show, EllyStar and I got martinis at the bar; hers had blue curacao in it while mine was something pink called a Candy Apple, so that they matched our outfits.
 They were really strong and the only thing I’d eaten since breakfast was a sip of Sketch’s soda at lunch, so I was feeling pretty amazing after only one.
-We were sitting next to a couple who were at the convention with their teenaged daughter.
+We were sitting next to a couple who were at the convention with their teenage daughter.
 The mother was on her third white Russian and she and I were joking up a storm and talking cosplay.
-That evening Sketch and I changed into our Castle and Beckett costumes from Castle and met up with the gang for dinner.
-Afterwards, EllyStar changed into her League of Legends outfit and PatD into his Bioshock costume and we met up behind the convention center with Elizabeth’s Mom’s fancy camera for a small photoshoot.
+That evening Sketch and I changed into our Castle and Beckett costumes from Castle while EllyStar changed into her League of Legends outfit and PatD into his Bioshock costume and we met up behind the convention center with Elizabeth’s Mom’s fancy camera for a small photoshoot.
 We then visited the gaming rooms before room partying for the rest of the night.